As travellers, we all long for new places to explore, to venture into the unknown and bring back unique stories and memories.

 Explore Tibetan Buddhist Monasteries

+If you visit Tibetan Plateau, you have to see a Buddhist monastery.
 About 86 kilometres from Ruoergai lies a sleepy little alpine town of Langmusi.
-Framed by forest-covered mountains and straddling the border between Sichuan and Gansu provinces, Langmusi is home to two large Tibetan Buddhist monasteries: one on the Sichuan side of town and one on Gansu side.
+Framed by forest-covered mountains and straddling the border between Sichuan and Gansu provinces, Langmusi is home to two large Tibetan Buddhist monasteries: one on the Sichuan side of town and one on the Gansu side.

 Both monasteries are teaching monasteries, which means that there are more burgundy-clad novices on the town’s narrow streets than there are plain-clothed locals.

 The monasteries of Langmusi are some of the oldest on the grassland.
 And as you explore them, you get a unique chance to witness a centuries-old culture that managed to avoid the sweep of globalization.